infojam-james/Test-Cases/Fatalities/fatalities-1.md

 8 Click the 'Submit' button

-##Expected Result
+##Expected Results

++ A new incident is logged with the status 'Not Work Related'
-The Health & Safety Team mailbox receives an email containing the following message:
++ The Health & Safety Team mailbox receives an email containing the following message:

 >**YorSafety: Fatality reported (non work-related)**